Mariano Jaimez Tarifa

 I was born in Loja (Granada, Spain) in 1988.
 I received a B.Sc-M.Sc in "Ingeniería Industrial" (a very general engineering which covers mechanics, computer science, electronics, electricity, etc.) from the University of Málaga in 2010 with highest honor.
 I also got a M.Sc in Mechatronics in 2012.
 I received a grant (DPI2011-25483) from the National (Spanish) Plan of Research to do a 4-year PhD under the supervision of Prof. Javier González-Jiménez, which I started in January 2013.
 From March to July 2014 I was a guest researcher at the Computer Vision group of the Technical University of Munich, and in February 2015 I became a PhD student at the same University, pursuing a joint doctorate, under the supervision of Prof. Daniel Cremers.

-Scene Flow: Scene flow is defined as the dense or semi-dense motion field of a scene observed at different instants of time.
+Scene flow is defined as the dense or semi-dense motion field of a scene between different instants of time.
 The potential applications of scene flow in the field of robotics are numerous: autonomous navigation and manipulation in dynamic environments, pose estimation or SLAM refinement, human-robot interaction or segmentation from motion are a few examples.
 Moreover, its usefulness goes beyond robotics and it can even be applied for human motion analysis and motion capture, virtual and augmented reality or driving assistance.

 PD-Flow: In this work, me and my coauthors present the first dense real-time scene flow algorithm for RGB-D cameras.
 It imposes brightness constancy and geometric consistency of the solution, and is implemented on a GPU to achieve a high temporal performance.